Kevin Birch

-Kevin Birch is a former association football player who represented New Zealand at international level.
+Kevin Birch (born 21 December 1961) is a former association football player who represented New Zealand at international level.

 In 1982, Birch played as a guest player for the victorious Taranaki XI against the touring AFC Bournemouth at Pukekura Park.

 Birch made his full All Whites debut in a 6–1 win over Malaysia on 3 April 1984 and ended his international playing career with 9 A-international caps to his credit, his final cap a substitute appearance in a 2–0 win over Fiji on 7 June 1985.